ISHR fundraising appeal donor board

 Never have we needed a robust multilateral system so badly.
 One that can respond with efficiency and effectiveness to the great challenges of our times.

-In the face of the triple planetary crisis, of conflict, genocide and apartheid, of the consolidation of authoritarian ideologies and narratives around the globe, and the erosion of the rule of law and the closing of civic space, the challenges we all have to confront in the years ahead are overwhelming.
+In the face of the triple planetary environmental crisis, of conflict, genocide and apartheid, of the consolidation of authoritarian ideologies and narratives around the globe, and the erosion of the rule of law and the closing of civic space, the challenges we all have to confront in the years ahead are overwhelming.
 Human rights defenders work on all these issues, fighting for dignity and justice in these increasingly restrictive and violent contexts.

 While this political expediency has always been the de facto state of play, never has it been with as big a cost to the integrity of the UN human rights system.
 The ongoing genocide in Gaza and the impunity provided by a number of States has had the effect of putting the entire UN system into question.
-Furthermore, the threats and intimidation of United States lawmakers on the Prosecutor General of the International Criminal Court (ICC) and his family is an example of reprisals at the highest level.
+Furthermore, the threats and intimidation of United States lawmakers against the Prosecutor General of the International Criminal Court (ICC) and his family is an example of reprisals at the highest level.
 This has served to undermine not only the human rights mechanisms that are supposed to deliver justice, but also the confidence of human rights defenders and victims in their engagement with this system.

 Nevertheless, at ISHR, we firmly believe that never have we had such need for a robust multilateral system.
 One that can respond with efficiency and effectiveness to the great challenges of our times.

-For this to work, the system must be grounded in universal human rights law and values, centre rights holders and respond to situations based on their merits.
+For this to work, the system must be grounded in universal human rights law and values, centre rights holders, and respond to situations based on their merits.

 The recently adopted ‘Pact for the Future’ falls short of these principles.
 While organisers hailed the Pact’s as the ‘most wide-ranging international agreement in many years’ covering both ‘entirely new areas’ and ‘issues on which agreement has not been possible in decades’, the absence of a dedicated human rights chapter among the broad themes guiding the 56 actions to which States have now committed is striking.
 The pact does not even mention ‘human rights defenders’.
 In fact, human rights are only explicitly cited in four of these 56 actions (7, 30, 35 and 46).

 Despite the overall commitment to keeping vital multilateral structures relevant to our current challenges, the Pact for the Future and its annexes appear to us to miss various key targets.
-We therefore call on States to take the broad principles spelled out in the Pact and act to apply them in ways that achieve a multilateral system which is inclusive, accessible, and responsive for rights holders, and, crucially, adequately resourced and fit for purpose.
+We therefore call on States to take the broad principles spelled out in the Pact and to apply them in ways that achieve a multilateral system which is inclusive, accessible, and responsive for rights holders, and, crucially, adequately resourced and fit for purpose.

 Specifically, we call on States to: